Hector: An Efficient Programming and Compilation Framework for Implementing Relational Graph Neural Networks in GPU Architectures: Background and Motivation

 \subsection{RGNN Performance Characteristics}

-RGNNs {incur high portion} of memory-intensive operations~\cite{wangEmpiricalAnalysisPerformance2021, zhengNatureGraphNeural2021}.
-Furthermore, unlike fixed neurons connectivity in {non-graph neural networks, the performance of RGNN is strongly affected by both the model and the graph dataset.}

-GPUs are excellent at matrix multiplication {whose high computation complexity can} leverage the massively parallel compute units provided by GPUs, and the input data could be sufficiently reused to {allow} the memory bandwidth to keep up with the computation throughput.
-The performance {can drop significantly} in situations with fewer data reuse opportunities.

-In {non-graph neural networks,} most linear transforms, e.g., convolutional layers, can be efficiently implemented as GEMM kernels.
+In {non-graph neural networks,} most linear operators, e.g., convolution, can be efficiently implemented with GEMM kernels.
 GEMM takes up most of the execution time due to its cubic complexity.

-{In contrast, RGNNs spend a much larger portion of their execution time on non-GEMM,} memory-intensive operations.
-Furthermore, memory intensiveness is dynamic depending on factors such as average degrees and number of relations in the graph.
-Take calculating $a_{HGT}$ in Figure~\ref{fig:rgnn_layer} as an example: Multiplying $W_{a,r}$ with $\left(Q_{\tau(t)}t\right)$ and then multiplying the product with $\left(K_{\tau(s)}s\right)$ can be done with a typed linear layer, followed by an edge-wise vector inner product.
-Since the result of the linear layer transform is the same for each (source node, edge type), to save computing, the system can instead calculate the result for each (source node, edge type) instead of calculating it for each edge.
-In the mag dataset, this will save more than 70\% of the launches.
-When this happens, the ratio of launches between the two types of layers further amplify the memory-intensiveness.
-This procedure is outlined in Table~\ref{tab:rgnn_reasoning}.
+While some operators can be optimized by transformations, e.g., Winograd for convolution layers~\cite{lavinFastAlgorithmsConvolutional2015}, the operators are still computation-intensive after such computation reduction.
+GPUs are excellent at GEMM because the latter's high computation complexity allows leveraging the massive parallel compute units on GPUs, while the input data could be sufficiently reused to allow the memory bandwidth to keep up with the computation throughput.

+In contrast, GNNs spend a much larger portion of their execution time on memory-intensive, non-GEMM operations ~\cite{wangEmpiricalAnalysisPerformance2021, zhengNatureGraphNeural2021}.
+One major source of memory-intensiveness is the sparsity of graphs: to be not bound by the memory {bandwidth}, Nvidia H100 GPU requires the data reuse of single-precision float to be {at least} 16 times.
+However, the average degree of a graph often falls below this threshold, e.g., the graph datasets in Table~\ref{tab:datasets}.
+The heterogeneity of RGNNs further exacerbates the issue due to lowered data reuse by the introduction of dedicated weights to different edge types and node types, as shown in Figure~\ref{fig:rgat_layer}.